Eating This Nut Every Day Can Boost Exercise Recovery, Study Suggests

 The 9,10-DiHOME is a plasma oxylipin that can be toxic to the body’s tissues, yet for the almond-eating group, the researchers found that the polyphenols helped to knock down this oxylipin in the gut, improving one’s exercise recovery and mood.
 On the other hand, the 12,13-DiHOME oxylipin levels were increased, which Dr. Nieman also explains can benefit recovery.

-One handful of almonds won’t fix the problem—it’s about snacking healthfully over time.
+One handful of almonds won’t fix the problem

-One of the key points Dr. Nieman makes in our interview is how eating almonds once won’t do it; the polyphenols take time to work in the gut in order to make a significant difference in post-exercise recovery.
-Meaning athletes should be eating this snack daily over time.
+Dr. Nieman notes that eating almonds once won’t do it; the polyphenols take time to work in the gut to make a significant difference in post-exercise recovery.
+This means that athletes should be eating this snack daily over time.

-“It takes at least two weeks of eating extra polyphenols in the diet for the bacteria in the gut to adjust to that new substrate coming into the colon,” he explains. “[This is] what we call a loading period when it comes to using polyphenols.
-When we got into fruit like blueberries, we told athletes our research supported a cup a day for two weeks worked.
+“It takes at least two weeks of eating extra polyphenols in the diet for the bacteria in the gut to adjust to that new substrate coming into the colon,” he explains. “[This is] what we call a ‘loading period’ when it comes to using polyphenols.
+When we got into fruit like blueberries, we told athletes our research supported a cup a day for two weeks.
 Now in this study, just to be safe because we didn’t know much about almonds, we did four weeks before they came in.
 But my speculation is that two weeks might work.”

-Dr. Nieman also makes it clear that the skins of the almonds are where the polyphenols come from, so simply adding almond milk to your protein shake may not be the solution for this workout recovery snack.
-Instead, a handful of almonds a day will do—or sprinkle them on a yogurt bowl with blueberries for the ultimate post-exercise boost!
+Dr. Nieman also points out that the skins of the almonds are where the polyphenols come from, so simply adding almond milk to your protein shake may not be the solution for this workout recovery snack.
+Instead, a handful of almonds a day will do — or sprinkle them on a yogurt bowl with blueberries for the ultimate post-exercise boost.